clarissalabrum/math4610/softwareManuel/SMTemplate.md

     XXXXXXXXXXXXX

-The program will the print out
+The program will then print out

     XXXXXXXXXXX